hhvm/user-documentation/guides/hack/02-source-code-fundamentals/13-names.md

 Names are used to label variables, constants, functions, and user-defined types, among other things.
 A name *must* begin with an upper- or lowercase letter or underscore, which can optionally be followed by those same characters or decimal digits.

-Furthermore, variable names (which includes function parameter names) and property names *must* be preceded by `$`.
+Local variable names, function parameter names and property names *must* be preceded by `$`.
 For example:

 @@ names-examples/various-names.php @@